Neazekal/TraderNet-CRv2-using-Pytorch-2/README.md

 ## Phase 4: Neural Networks

-Deep neural networks for the PPO agent using PyTorch.
+Deep neural networks for the discrete RL agents (QR-DQN and Categorical SAC) using PyTorch.

 ### Actor Network

-The Actor network outputs action probabilities (policy).
+The Actor network outputs action probabilities (policy) for the categorical action space.

 ```python
 from agents.networks.actor import ActorNetwork